sprungle/sprungle/README.md

 - 👋 Hi,
-- 🌱 I’m learning the basics of web development.
+- 🌱 I’m learning web development.

 <!---
 sprungle/sprungle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.